Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/README.md

 # Initial Recommendation Documentation (Initial_recommendation_algorithm.ipynb)

 This recommendation is the main foundation of the full deployment docummentation, here we test the algorithm on Google Colab Environment.
-The full ipynb files can be seen here [TEST THIS](https://github.com/Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/blob/main/Initial_Recommendation_Algorithm.ipynb).
+The full ipynb files can be seen [here](https://github.com/Fashionism-Bangkit-Capstone/Fashionism-Machine-Learning/blob/main/Initial_Recommendation_Algorithm.ipynb).

 ## Importing the library
 The code includes multiple import statements that import various libraries and modules.
 Here is a summarized documentation of the libraries and modules imported: